xNeshi/live-group-chat/README.md

 npm run dev
 ```

 Project should be running on http://localhost:3000.
-All users only uses one link
+All users only use one link